How The Fifty Business Analysis Techniques Apply to the Solution Effort and the Engagement Effort

 Fixed and operating costs must be balanced against revenue generated for every process or group of processes.
 Costs may be calculated by working bottom-up from individual components and entities while revenues come from completed (through the sale) work items.
 The time value of money is often considered in such analyses; I took a course on this as a freshman in engineering school.
 I’m glad I gained this understanding so early.
 Risk is often calculated in terms of money, as well, and it should be remembered that uncertainty is always a form of risk.

 I’ve always enjoyed analyzing systems from a financial point of view, because it provides the most honest insight into what factors need to be optimized.
 For example, you can make something faster at the expense of taking longer to make it, requiring more expensive materials, making it more expensive to build and maintain, and making it more difficult to understand.
 You can optimize along any axis beyond the point at which it makes sense.
 Systems can be optimized along many different axes but the ultimate optimization is generally financial.
-This helps you figure out the best way of making trade-offs between speed, resource usage, time, and quality, or among the Iron Triangle concepts of
+This helps you figure out the best way of making trade-offs between speed, resource usage, time, and quality, or among the Iron Triangle concepts of time, cost, and quality (or features).

 Detailed cost data is sometimes hidden from some analysts, for a number of reasons.
 A customer or department might not want other employees or consultants knowing how much individual workers get paid.
 That’s a good reason in a lot of cases.
 Companies hiding or blinding data from outside consultants for reasons of competitive secrecy are also reasonable.
 A bad reason is when departments within an organization refuse to share data in order to protect their “rice bowls.”
 In some case you’ll build the capability of doing financial calculations into a system and test it with dummy data, and then release it to organizations authorized to work with live data in a secure way.